microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ### Objectives
 - Learn how to modernize the user experience and the features of a desktop WPF application
 - Learn how to leverage the Universal Windows Platform without having to rewrite the app from scratch
-- Use a bluit-in XAML Islands control in an existing WPF application
+- Use a built-in XAML Islands control in an existing WPF application
 - Be able to 'integrate' any custom UWP XAML component in the WPF application
 - Understand how XAML Islands can help to start a progressive modernization journey to the Universal Windows Platform and .NET Core 3.